-In SDI modes, select the sub-image then the group/pair to use as stereo inputs to the loudness monitor from the dropdown lists.
-In 2110 mode, select the audio flow (AUD 1 or AUD 2) and then assign one of the 80 available channels using the selector.
+In SDI boot mode, select the sub-image then the group/pair to use as stereo inputs to the loudness monitor from the dropdown lists.
+In 2110 mode, select the configured audio flow (AUD 1 to AUD 4) and then assign one of up to 80 available channels (depending on the number of flows) using the selector.